fanil-z/islam-wiki/hugo-docs/draft/concept.md

 Hello everyone and Assalamu Aleikum, which means "peace be upon you".
 In our trying times and in any other time, let peace fill our hearts, our minds, and our dwellings.
+I wanted to have a better understanding so

 I have gathered stories of prophets from the Quran, hadith, tafsir, a small portion of the Old Testament using various open sources and wrapped up my notes in a static website.
 The website is build on Hugo and Hyas frameworks, pipelined and hosted on Render.
 Sources are written in Markdown.
 Our prophet Muhammad ﷺ   said, "Seeking knowledge is an obligation upon every Muslim."
 I have had a good time trying to gather particles of an endless puzzle.
 It was good CSS/JS/Bootstrap practice.
 If God wills, I intend to continue and fix some bugs, finish the sections about death, the Apocalypse, and about what happens on the other side.